Low Lights

-"Low Lights" (also stylized as "Lowlights") is a song by American recording artist Kanye West from his seventh studio album, The Life of Pablo (2016).
+"Low Lights" (also spelled "Lowlights") is a song by American recording artist Kanye West from his seventh studio album, The Life of Pablo (2016).
 It was produced by West, DJDS and Mike Dean, while the lyrics were written by West, Dean, Jerome Potter, Samuel Griesemer and Sandy Rivera.
 DJDS worked on the album for three consecutive weeks after meeting West, with the latter sharing a snippet of the song on Saturday Night Live the day before release in February 2016.

-The vocals used in "Low Lights" are sampled from the a cappella version of "So Alive" by Kings of Tomorrow, with the sample being performed by Kelly Price; they run over piano chords and bass production.
-A gospel track that looks at spirituality and references God throughout, it is the sixth track on The Life of Pablo and leads into "Highlights".
-The song received positive reviews from music critics, with them mostly commending its religious nature, though some critics commented on the song's position on the album.
+The vocals used in "Low Lights" are sampled from the a cappella version of "So Alive" by Kings of Tomorrow.
+A gospel track that looks at spirituality and references God throughout, "Low Lights" is the sixth track on The Life of Pablo, and leads into "Highlights".
+The song received positive reviews from music critics, commending its religious nature.
 Alicia Keys sampled the song in her 2017 track "That's What's Up".
 "Low Lights" charted at number 22 on the US Billboard Bubbling Under Hot 100 in 2016.

 Background

 "Low Lights" was co-produced by DJDS, a production duo consisting of Jerome LOL and Samo Sound Boy.
-They co-wrote the song along with West, Mike Dean and Sandy Rivera.
+They co-wrote the song along with West, Dean and Sandy Rivera.
 DJDS also co-produced The Life of Pablo tracks "Ultralight Beam", "Father Stretch My Hands, Pt.
 1", "Freestyle 4" and "Fade".
 In an interview with Billboard, Samo Sound Boy explained how they became involved with West: "A bunch of different people from his team just reached out on Facebook, Twitter DM, and it basically said Kanye West requests your presence tomorrow."
 After meeting West, DJDS worked on his then-upcoming album for three consecutive weeks.
 West explained "the gospel nature of it" to the duo, with the gospel elements of their work making sense out of West wanting to collaborate.
 Samo Sound Boy revealed that every song was being worked on at the same time and that the recording process "wasn't a really systematic way."
 Jerome LOL named West as one of DJDS' biggest inspirations and claimed for their sampling style to be "directly influenced by his old production."
 The rapper discovered the duo in January 2016.
 West had previously used the word "light" in the titles of his tracks "Flashing Lights", "Street Lights" and "All of the Lights".
 It further makes appearance on The Life of Pablo tracks "Ultralight Beam" and "Highlights" as well as "Low Lights".